Tips to Make the Border Experience Easier

 - Do not enter using a NEXUS, FAST, or READY LANE unless ALL passengers in the vehicle have that type of card in their possession.

 - Don’t be drunk or drugged when you reach the border.
-Thousands of people are arrested by the border patrol every year for driving under the influence.
+Thousands of people are arrested by border officers every year for driving under the influence.
 Consider this a roadside sobriety checkpoint.

 - Make sure you have your seat belts buckled.
 Some States and Provinces are very strict about seatbelt enforcement and occasionally have “blitz enforcement periods” to catch offenders.